-Questioning Strategies Tasks & Activities Do you want to tell how you feel about the topic?
-Use think alouds to help students know they are writing to share their opinion.
-Who would want to know your opinion?
-Generate a list of potential audiences.
-What do they know about the topic?
-Choose the audience that best fits the writing topic.
-What is their opinion about the topic?
+Questioning Strategies Tasks & Activities • Do you want to tell someone about the topic, describe it or explain something about the topic?
+Use think-aloud to help students determine the purpose for writing (e.g., give information or explain-how to do something-sequence, problem solution, cause and effect, Who would want to read our writing? compare and contrast). • What do they know about the topic?
+Generate a list of potential audiences. • What is their opinion about the topic? • Choose the audience that best fits the writing topic.
 What will they learn from our writing?